erkghlerngm44/aniffinity/docs/handling_exceptions/index.rst

 The types of exceptions that can be raised when calculating affinities are:

-.. autoclass:: malaffinity.exceptions.NoAffinityError
+.. autoexception:: malaffinity.exceptions.NoAffinityError

-.. autoclass:: malaffinity.exceptions.InvalidUsernameError
+.. autoexception:: malaffinity.exceptions.InvalidUsernameError

-.. autoclass:: malaffinity.exceptions.MALRateLimitExceededError
+.. autoexception:: malaffinity.exceptions.MALRateLimitExceededError

 If you're planning on using this package in an automated or unsupervised script, you'll want to make sure you account for these getting raised, as not doing so